-People often ask us questions about entrepreneurship and what the entrepreneur definition is.
-True, there are differences between a business owner, an investor, a mentor, or a self-employed person.
-Therefore, in this post, you will find answers to the following 10 most asked questions on the word entrepreneur.
+People often ask us questions about the term entrepreneur, the entrepreneur definition, and what defines successful entrepreneurship.
+Understandably, people have these questions because entrepreneurship research is ambiguous on this point.
+There are significant differences between a small business owner, a true entrepreneur, a founder, a self-employed person, or a venture capitalist, which is closely related to entrepreneurship.
+Therefore, in this post, you will find answers to the following 10 most asked questions that shed a better light on the word entrepreneur.

 “An entrepreneur is an enterprising business owner”